arafinkas/Temp-and-Hum-tracking/README.md

 The project is divided in 3 parts:

--Arduino code
+- Arduino code
--Python script
+- Python script
--Data management
+- Data management

 ### Arduino code